NoXeDev/NoxEngine/README.md

 NXP
 =====

-`NXP` is a devtool making a layer between the user and the compiler `Make`.
+`NXP` is a devtool making a layer between the user and the compiler `MSBuild`.
 He dowload libs, and recompile it when needed.
 He will also deploy a preconfigured config for some IDE.
 Only vs-code is supported for the moment.

 How to build ?
 =====